ptgoetz/go-versionbump/README.md

     16573  09-13-2024 21:22   README.md
 ---------                     -------
   6128829                     2 files

+$ tar -ztvf versionbump-v0.3.0-linux-arm64.tgz
+-rwxr-xr-x  0 tgoetz staff 6103765 Sep 13 21:23 versionbump
+-rw-r--r--  0 tgoetz staff   16573 Sep 13 21:23 README.md

 ```

+When installing from a binary archive, you should place the `versionbump[.exe]` binary file in a directory in your
+system path.

 ## Usage
 Run VersionBump without any arguments to see the available flags and commands: